-Additive Manufacturing via Material Extrusion
+Additive Manufacturing Via Material Extrusion

-Material extrusion was the second process to be successfully commercialized.
+Material extrusion was the second additive manufacturing process to be successfully commercialized.
 After three decades of material advancements and a diverse array of start-ups and applications, the use cases for this technology are still going strong.

 Despite these advances, material extrusion does have its drawbacks.
 First, it is a lot slower than injection molding — parts can take hours (or sometimes days) to build versus seconds.
 On the plus side, material extrusion does not require any molds or tooling to fabricate a part.
-This why cost tradeoff curves for AM show a flat line for material extrusion as the production quantity increases compared to the decreasing slope when using injection molding.
+This is why cost tradeoff curves for AM show a flat line for material extrusion as the production quantity increases compared to the decreasing slope when using injection molding.
 Thus, a good use case for material extrusion arises when production volumes are low and tooling costs are high.
 This is why companies like Airbus, Boeing, Lockheed Martin and others additively manufacture complex ductwork components using ULTEM 9805, one of the few FAA-certified polymers for material extrusion.
-Meanwhile, countless machine shops are finding use for consumer-grade material extrusion systems to make custom fixtures and jigs and improve production efficiency, and the costs of these desktop systems are so low that companies can break-even in as little as 1-2 months.
+Meanwhile, countless machine shops are finding use for consumer-grade material extrusion systems to make custom fixtures and jigs and improve production efficiency, and the costs of these desktop systems are so low that companies can break even in as little as one to two months.
 It has never been as easy to make the business case for one of these systems as it is today.

 Another big drawback of material extrusion is part strength.
 Parts made by material extrusion are not fully dense (see the image), and anisotropy arises due to layer-by-layer fabrication.
 The latter occurs because the “weld strength” between layers is not as strong as the strength within a layer due to the way that polymers gain strength during processing.
 Injection molding techniques are fully dense and do not suffer from this anisotropy because the entire plastic part is heated and pressurized in the mold during fabrication.
 This leads to stronger parts via injection molding, but process improvements along with a better understanding of the impact of different process parameters are slowly closing this gap.
 Meanwhile, advancements in the technology, combined with new material feedstocks, are enabling the use of carbon fiber, Kevlar and even metallic particles to be embedded in filament and additively manufactured with material extrusion.
 This is game-changing for material extrusion.